isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-blazing-a-trail-the-fight-for-womens-rights-in-singapore.md

 Another task the SCW pioneered was the setting up of crèches in factories in 1952.
 Noticing that large numbers of working women were finding it difficult to raise their children with full-time jobs, they appealed to factories that employed more than 100 women – such as Lee Rubber Co Ltd., Malayan Breweries and the Dunlop Rubber Purchasing Co.
 Ltd. – to consider setting up crèches within their factory premises.[^15] SCW members offered advice on how to run these crèches economically “so that children will not be left unattended… while the mother is at work”.
 Unfortunately, while some factories promised to look into the matter, most were reluctant to take up SCW’s offer.

 <img style="width: 650px; height: 380px;" src="/images/Vol-14-issue-3/blazing-a-trail/BlazingTrail6.JPG">
 <div style="background-color: white;">The Singapore Council of Women pioneered the setting up of crèches in factories in 1952.
 Lee Rubber Co. was one of the first companies that agreed to set up such a facility for its employees’ children.
-Chartered Industries of Singapore (pictured here) was one of a handful of companies that followed suit in the late 1960s. <i>Image reproduced from Lam, J.L., & Chew, P.G.L.
+Chartered Industries of Singapore (pictured here) was one of a handful of companies that followed suit in the late 1960s. <i>Image reproduced from Lam, J.L., &amp; Chew, P.G.L.
 (1993).
-Voices & Choices: The Women’s Movement in Singapore (p.78).
+Voices &amp; Choices: The Women’s Movement in Singapore (p.78).
 Singapore Council of Women’s Organisation and Singapore Baha’i Women’s Committee.
 (Call no.: RSING 305.42095957 VOI).</i></div>

 The main focus of the SCW, however, was to provide counselling to the many hapless women who had been deserted or divorced by their husbands.
 SCW members spent much time liaising with the Department of Social Welfare on marriage counselling, and pressured the Department of Immigration to curb the importation of women from Hong Kong, China and Japan who came to Singapore to become secondary wives.
 With regard to the vice trade, the SCW proposed establishing a centre where women who wished to leave prostitution could be rehabilitated and taught useful skills to make a new living for themselves; this call, however, fell on deaf ears.[^16]